ialonsolinares/ialonsolinares/README.md

 ## 👋 Hello there!

 I'm Ignacio Alonso, a consultant specializing in all things Data!
-I Currently based in Madrid, Spain.
+I am currently based in Dublin, Ireland.
 I am passionate about bringing data and business together by creating innovative solutions - Love to learn about about Media, Finance and Tech.

 ## 💼 Professional Experience